 Ever since she can remember, Jennifer has been all too familiar with depression.
 “I’ve always suffered from it,” she says.
 “My dad’s side of the family has it, including my dad.
 My 10-year-old son has it.
 It’s been a part of my life forever.”

 Several months ago, when Jennifer heard about a new photography project about mental illness, she knew she had to get involved.
 In partnership with Health Stories Project, an award-winning photographer and videographer Walter Smith would be shooting still and video portraits of people across the country suffering from various types of mental illness and how they cope with it.
-It was fascinating to see people use dried cubensis in order to treat depression.

 Unfortunately, it is not rare for someone to suffer from a mental illness.
 Generally, people suffer more as they are afraid or nervous to ask for help, so breaking the stigma is important so that more people are able to share their feelings and seek some help.
 In terms of the help they find, there tends to be something for everyone.
-There are lots of new-age treatments, like those offered by Mellow (find them at https://www.buymellow.com), which have been growing in popularity in recent years.
-There are also anti-depressants and similar forms of medication which are available through your doctor or a medical professional.
-As well as that, there are services people can use like those of Citron Hennessey Therapy, which many people find useful.

 Surviving Cancer and Depression